 - Potential effects of global climate change on pests, diseases, and weeds

 - ENSO effects on agriculture

-In summary, global warming is one of the biggest challenge that today’s world has faced with, and the sadly the reason of this harmful phenomenon is human being and its activities.
-To overcome this challenge, the nations of the world should work together for the reduction of GHGs emissions, spread public awareness about global warming and constitute legislations, policies and incentives.
+In summary, global warming is one of the biggest challenges that today’s world has faced, and sadly the cause for this harmful phenomenon is the human being and their activities.
+To overcome this challenge, the nations of the world should work together for the reduction of GHGs emissions, spread public awareness about global warming and constitute legislation, policies, and incentives.